Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 * These functions convert between the signature format used by `mbedtls_pk_{sign,verify}{,_ext}` and the signature format used by `psa_{sign,verify}_{hash,message}`.
 * The input and output buffers can overlap.
-* [OPEN] Should we maybe use a different interface that is better integrated with ASN.1 and X.509 parsing and writing functions in Mbed TLS?
-That is:
-    * DER production writes from right to left in the destination buffer.
-    * DER parsing takes a pointer-to-pointer to the start of the buffer and an end pointer, instead of pointer-to-start and size.
-    * Names should match the patterns found in X.509 and ASN.1 parsing and writing function.